 By enacting common sense solutions, we can ensure that everyone has equal access to high-quality, affordable health care.

-For me, the health care debate is all too familiar—a similar program, called TennCare, failed in Tennessee just 15 years ago.
-Initial cost estimates for TennCare were low, but for 10 years we watched our Medicaid program’s cost grow unsustainably to where it almost bankrupted our Tennessee.
+For me, the health care debate is all too familiar—a similar program, called TennCare, failed in Tennessee less than 20 years ago.
+Initial cost estimates for TennCare were low, but for 10 years we watched our Medicaid program’s cost grow unsustainably to where it almost bankrupted our state.

 As a registered nurse for more than 40 years, I recognize the need to address problems in our health care system.
 But rather than a top-down federal rewrite of one-sixth of our economy, we need to expand access and work to lower costs with a more patient-centered, market-based approach.

 That is why I have consistently voted to delay, defund, and repeal Obamacare and am a proud cosponsor of the American Health Care Reform Act, which offers a conservative, patient-centered approach to health reform.
 Our bill spurs competition by allowing Americans to purchase health insurance across state lines, enacts common-sense medical malpractice reform, and protects individuals with preexisting conditions.
 You can read more about this legislation here.

 Click HERE to join my Healthcare Advisory Committee.